Leto01/DS_LAB_SS23/README.md

 For customizing the api endpoints, you can add a .js file, that just needs the same Name as the corosponding service-file.
 In this case it would look like this:

+On default, SAP CAP initializes a in memory db.
+In order to persist Data, there is a file for that:
+/DATABASE/my.db
+It is unused.
+I wanted to try something new, after working SAP CAP with a HANA DB and SQLite3 DB, i wanted to use a Postgres DB.
+Works like a charm ;D

 srv/
     myService.cds
     myService.js
 --------------------------------------------------------------------------------

 ## Getting Started with SAP CAP
+### File /SERVER/
 Welcome to your new project.

 It contains these folders and files, following our recommended project layout: